 If you use the same light bulbs you used 20 years ago, it’s time to try some brighter bulbs.
 As we age, our requirement for light increases (see blog post here: YOU NEED MORE LIGHT).
 That task lamp that worked for you years ago is likely not bright enough for your work today.
 It may be forcing you to lean in to see, in turn creating shadows and adding to back and eye strain.

-Incredible, high-resolution magnified vision and bright, shadowless-light makes all the difference for creative people doing precision work.
-Whether your passion is quilting, jewelry-making, beadwork, needlework, sewing, miniatures, woodwork or any fine detail activity, CraftOptics will help you see amazing detail AND do so with good posture to help eliminate eye and back strain.
+Incredible, high-resolution magnified vision and bright, shadowless-light allow you to see amazing detail, eliminate eye strain, improve posture and create with precision and confidence.
+Whether your passion is quilting, jewelry-making, beadwork, needlework, sewing, miniatures, woodwork or any fine detail activity, CraftOptics magnifying eyeglasses will help you see amazing detail, eliminate eye strain, improve posture and give you confidence to pursue precision projects you love.

 Questions?
 Give us a call at 888 444 7728 or learn more in our FAQ section here: FAQs

-Learn more about our WOW Package here: WOW
+Learn more about CraftOptics Magnifying Eyeglasses here: MAGNIFY